ygemici/osz/docs/howto3-develop.md

 Note that you don't have to do any message receive calls, just create public functions for your message types.

-Additionaly to Makefile, the build system looks for two more files along with a device driver source.
+Additionaly to Makefile, the build system looks for [two more files](https://github.com/bztsrc/osz/blob/master/docs/drivers.md#files) along with a device driver source.

- * `platforms` - if this file exists, it can limit the driver for specific platforms
+ * `platforms` - if this file exists, it can limit the compilation of the driver for specific platform(s)
  * `devices` - specifies which devices the driver supports, used by `core` during system bus enumeration.

 Entry points